dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Most common errors

 -   This MoveApp is designed for species that roost at night.
-If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate
+If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate and errors may be thrown

--   The first tag associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations
+-   The first tag associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
+One location (the earliest) for each ID will be classified as `Unknown`

 ### Null or error handling

 -   Settings `Start/End of Roosting Hours`: If not provided, an estimated start time of 6pm and end time of 7am will be assumed.
 If these are provided but invalid hours (i.e. \<0 or \>24), the input is returned with a warning

--   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero or not a double, the input is returned with a warning
+-   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero or non-numeric, the input is returned with a warning

 -   Empty datasets are returned with a warning (there is nothing to classify)

+-   If an individual has fewer than 10 associated locations, the second-stage classification is not performed.
+More data is required for accurate classification, and small datasets can cause bugs during reclassification